 - The legislation in the UK has restricted the decision to prescribe CBPMs to doctors on our Specialist Register.

 - As with all areas of clinical care, specialist doctors must recognise and work within the limits of their competence.
 (Good medical practice, para 14)

-- Guidance from NHS England states ‘a Specialist doctor on the General Medical Council Specialist Register should only make the decision to prescribe within their own area of practice and training (e.g. physicians for adults should not be prescribing for children) and the decision to prescribe should be agreed by the multidisciplinary team’.
+- Guidance from states ‘a Specialist doctor on the General Medical Council Specialist Register should only make the decision to prescribe within their own area of practice and training (e.g. physicians for adults should not be prescribing for children) and the decision to prescribe should be agreed by the multidisciplinary team’.

 Is it ok to prescribe CBPMs?

 - Many cannabis-based medicines in the UK are unlicensed which means that they have not yet met strict safety and quality standards.

 - As with all unlicensed medications, the decision to prescribe CBPMs should be based on an assessment of the individual patient, and may be necessary where there is no suitable licensed medicine that will meet the patient’s need.

 - For adults who lack capacity, doctors will need to consider if the proposed treatment would be of overall benefit to the patient.
 Our guidance on Decision making and consent provides detailed advice at paragraphs 76-91.
 For patients under 18 this guidance should be read alongside 0–18: guidance for all doctors.

 - Doctors must be satisfied there is sufficient evidence or experience to support an unlicensed medicine’s safety and efficacy.
 Where there’s a limited evidence base for an unlicensed treatment, there are additional risks to prescribing it.
 Doctors must give patients (or their parents or carers) sufficient information about the medicine(s) they propose to prescribe, to allow them to make an informed decision.

 - All adverse reactions should be reported to the Medicines and Healthcare products Regulatory Agency‘s Yellow Card scheme.